Kimbatt/detria/DOCS.md

     tri.setPoints(points);
 }

-// will crash, the pointer stored in the triangulation is invalid tri.triangulate(true);
+// Will crash, the pointer stored in the triangulation is invalid tri.triangulate(true);
 ```